School admissions criteria

 Applying for a pre-school place

-If your child is eligible for pre-school education, you can apply online from 2 January 2019.
+If your child is eligible for pre-school education, you can apply online in January.

 Applying for a primary school place

-If you are applying for a first year place at a primary school, you need to fill in a form.
-You can get a form from the Education Authority in your area.
+If you are applying for a first year place at a primary school, you can apply online in January.

 You need to list four primary schools you prefer.
 In areas where schools get more applications than places they have available, you might need to list more than four primary schools.